What Researchers Did

 What They Found

 Preclinical studies largely showed beneficial effects of normobaric (NBO) and hyperbaric oxygen (HBO) therapies, particularly with early HBO application and high pressures, by stabilizing the blood-brain barrier and reducing inflammation.
-However, clinical trials yielded mixed results, with NBO showing positive outcomes in one trial, while HBO failed to demonstrate efficacy in three randomized trials.
+However, clinical trials yielded mixed results, with NBO showing positive outcomes in one trial, while HBO failed to demonstrate efficacy in three randomised trials.

 Canadian Relevance